Tom Mandrake: Career

+Awards

+Mandrake received the Don Thompson Award in 1992 and 1993.

 Personal life

 Mandrake is married to fellow comic book artist Jan Duursema, whom he met while both were students at The Kubert School.
 Their wedding was held on the school's grounds.
-The couple have a son, Jack Moses Mandrake, and a daughter, Sian Mandrake, who is also a Kubert School-trained comics illustrator.
+The couple have a son, Jack Moses Mandrake, and Sian Mandrake, who is also a Kubert School-trained comics illustrator.